Multivariate Spearman's rho for aggregating ranks using copulas: Introduction

 In short, Spearman's correlation can be defined as the concordance $Q$ between the copula $C$ corresponding to the data and the independent copula $\pi$

 We review the concept of copulas in \cref{sec:copulas} and derive our generalisation of concordance in \cref{sec:spearman}.
-While the mathematical machinery to derive our proposed algorithm relies on constructions which may not be familiar to some machine learners, the resulting algorithm for rank aggregation is straightforward.
+While the mathematical machinery to derive our proposed algorithm relies on constructions that may not be familiar to some machine learners, the resulting algorithm for rank aggregation is straightforward.
 We solve a least squares problem for $n$ items,

 where we minimise the weights $\omega_1,\dots,\omega_d$ corresponding to the $d$ experts.
 It turns out that the appropriate transformation to learn weights between experts is to use logarithmic scaled ranks.
 In the above equation, $l(x)$ and $r(x)$ denote the logarithm of the labels and individual expert ranks respectively, with all ranks normalised uniformly to the interval $(0,1)$.
 Since it is a least squares problem, there is a closed form solution for the optimal weights.
-This is in contrast to previous approaches to rank aggregation which involve complex optimisation methods or sampling.
+This is in contrast to previous approaches to rank aggregation that involve complex optimisation methods or sampling.

-\subsection{Our contributions}
+\subsection{Our Contributions}

-In the rest of this paper we will theoretically justify why the above least squares problem provides a meaningful way to weight experts.
-We show that the geometric mean of a set of normalised ranks maximises multivariate Spearman's ρ.
-This motivates our method which finds a setting of weights that maximise multivariate Spearman's ρ for a specific target (supervised rank aggregation).
+We theoretically justify why the above least squares problem provides a meaningful way to weight experts.
+We show that the geometric mean of a set of normalised ranks maximises multivariate Spearman's $\rho$.
+This motivates our method which finds a setting of weights that maximise multivariate Spearman's $\rho$ for a specific target (supervised rank aggregation).

-As previously mentioned, in many applications of rank aggregation, only extreme ranks are available, whereas the standard definitions of Spearman's ρ require full ranks.
+As previously mentioned, in many applications of rank aggregation, only extreme ranks are available, whereas the standard definitions of Spearman's $\rho$ require full ranks.
 For practical problems, the expert may only rank the most liked (top-$k$) or most disliked (bottom-$k$) objects where $k$ can be different for each expert.
-We propose a method for estimating Spearman's ρ for extreme ranks by imputing the remaining ranks.
+We propose a method for estimating Spearman's $\rho$ for extreme ranks by imputing the remaining ranks.
 We describe this method and show that it is an unbiased estimator in \cref{sec:rank-imputation}.

 This results in a non-parametric approach for rank aggregation that learns the weights of experts by solving a least squares problem.
 The weights in this case model dependencies between the rankings, i.e., the rankings are not independent.
 This is different to much prior work (see \cref{sec:related}) in that we explicitly learn the dependencies between experts simultaneously and not in a pairwise fashion.
 Our method thus offers significant computational benefits, modelling flexibility in the presence of dependencies between experts, and also interpretability due to the simplicity of the model.
 In \cref{sec:benchmarks} we describe our empirical results for rank aggregation and show that our simple algorithm performs better than current state of the art results.